 While experts disagree on the exact formula for income replacement, most estimate that, at a minimum, a person needs coverage equal to six times their annual income.
 Ultimately, the only “wrong” answer is no coverage at all.

-Contact your Pugh Insurance Agency agent today, and they can assist you with balancing future needs with your current financial capabilities.
+Contact your Vicinity Insurance Agency agent today, and they can assist you with balancing future needs with your current financial capabilities.

 What’s The Difference Between Term And Permanent Life Insurance Coverage?